Imagine standing before a blank canvas, brimming with anticipation.

 To create shadows or low lights, try blending your own brown or grey color instead.

-Or, if you choose to use black in your painting, layer over it with other colors to create a darker version of them – like green over black for a shadow on grass, or blue over black for dark water.
+Or, if you choose to use black in your painting, layer over it with other colors to create a darker version of them – like green over black for a shadow on the grass, or blue over black for dark water.

 This stops your painting from looking too harsh, or even flattening the surface of it.